 GO TO MOSSEL BAY

-You will find that Mossel Bay offers a range of accommodation in hotels, wonderful guest houses and bed & breakfasts and there are plenty of self catering options available; holiday homes and cottages and holiday apartments – its a wide range and you are sure to find the perfect spot whether you are on a budget or wanting to splurge.
+And there are plenty of self catering options available too.
+Holiday homes and cottages and holiday apartments – its a wide range and you are sure to find the perfect spot whether you are on a budget or wanting to splurge.